 Convolvulaceae (Morning Glory) Family

-Flowers are solitary to several in the leaf axil; calyx is five-lobed; corolla is funnel-shaped; scarlet or rarely white.
-Flowers occur in the summer.
+The flowers are in the leaf axil.
+The calyx is five-lobed; the corolla is funnel-shaped; white with a pale purple throat.
+Flowers occur in the summer and autumn.